Neutrinos

 neutrinos from 2011.
 That turned out to be due to an equipment malfunction.]

-Detectors designed to see the faint flashes of light when neutrinos
+designed to see the faint flashes of light when neutrinos interact

 When

-is created when something travels faster than sound.
-In this case, though,
+boom is created when something travels faster than sound.
+In this

-in principle to categorize the source by looking at how energetic the
+categorize the source by looking at how energetic the detected neutrino

 And that’s where Ice Cube has come through.
 Out of the countless